Title: | Assistant Coach |

 In year two the Johnson County men’s soccer season did not finish as they had hoped, but the Cavaliers still proved to be not only one of the top teams in the Kansas Jayhawk Conference, but also on a national level.
 Ranked 15th in the preseason poll, the Cavaliers finished 11-5-3 overall, were conference champions for a second straight season and were ranked No. 15 in the final NJCAA D-II Poll.
 JCCC also had nine players named all-conference, highlighted by first-team selections sophomore forward Jacksyn McIntyre, freshman midfielder Monty Almaliky and freshman goalkeeper Brody Macoubrie.
 Off the pitch, McIntyre was named a s United Soccer Coaches Men’s Scholar All-American and he along with sophomore defender Homer Skidmore were selected Academic All-District® College Division At-Large by College Sports Communicators.

-In his two seasons with the program, Whichman has helped coach one NJCAA and United Soccer Coaches All-American, 12 All-Region 6 performers and 16 All-Kansas Jayhawk Conference selections, including one Defensive Player or the Year.
-Off the pitch, there have been 18 student-athletes earn NJCAA All-Academic distinction, one named USC Scholar Athlete of the Year, two USC Men’s Scholar All-American, one named College Sports Communicators (CSC) Academic All-America® At-Large and four CSC Academic All-District® At-Large recipients.
+In his three seasons with the program, Whichman has helped coach one NJCAA and United Soccer Coaches All-American, 19 All-Region 6 performers and 23 All-Kansas Jayhawk Conference selections, including one Defensive Player or the Year and two United Soccer Coached West Region selectinos.
+Off the pitch, there have been 26 student-athletes earn NJCAA All-Academic distinction, one named USC Scholar Athlete of the Year, three USC Men’s Scholar All-American, one named College Sports Communicators (CSC) Academic All-America® At-Large and four CSC Academic All-District® At-Large recipients.

 Wichman came to JCCC after serving as a women’s assistant at the University of Missouri Kansas City since August 2020.
 Prior to UMKC, he spent the previous eight seasons at Iowa State (2012-19) working as the goalkeepers’ coach.